janelu01/janelu01/README.md

 I graduated with an Honours Bachelor of Arts, English RMPC with specialization in Digital Media Studies, from the University of Waterloo in 2021.

-📫 You can reach me at janelu098@gmail.com.
+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/janelu1/).